-BCR-ABL mutation detection in blood cells or bone marrow cells is used to supplement microscopic and chromosomal examination of the cells to diagnose chronic myeloid leukaemia (CML) and a type of acute lymphoblastic leukaemia (ALL).
+BCR-ABL mutation detection in blood cells or bone marrow cells, which is used to supplement microscopic and chromosomal examination of the cells to diagnose chronic myeloid leukaemia (CML) and a type of acute lymphoblastic leukaemia (ALL).
 It is also used to monitor response to treatment, to check for the development of treatment-resistant mutations and, in patients in remission, to monitor for recurrence.

-Gastrin concentration is increased by hyperplasia of gastrin-producing cells and by gastrin-producing tumours (gastrinomas) in the pancreas or duodenum, but rarely in other parts of the body.
+Gastrin concentration, which is increased by hyperplasia of gastrin-producing cells and by gastrin-producing tumours (gastrinomas) in the pancreas or duodenum, but rarely in other parts of the body.
 More than 50% of gastrinomas are malignant.
 Gastrin concentrations normally rise as a response to low gastric (stomach) acid, for example after taking antacids.
-The combination of a high fasting gastrin concentrations with high gastric acidity is diagnostic of gastrinoma.
+The combination of a high fasting gastrin concentration with high gastric acidity is diagnostic of gastrinoma.
 A variety of imaging techniques may be necessary to locate tumours which are often very small.

-hCG (human chorionic gonadotropin) is produced in pregnancy by the placenta, and its presence/absence in urine is used as a pregnancy test.
+hCG (human chorionic gonadotropin), which is produced in pregnancy by the placenta, and its presence/absence in urine is used as a pregnancy test.
 Concentrations in plasma peak about the tenth week of pregnancy then fall gradually.
 Plasma and urine hCG concentrations increase in placental cell disorders ranging from benign molar pregnancies to malignant conditions such as choriocarcinoma.

 3. To assess prognosis and guide treatment

 A few tumour markers are used to assess the likely course and outcome of a cancer and to indicate the probability of response to a specific treatment.
 They include: